Mac OS X Server: iCal Server

 iCal Server is the first commercial calendar server to have implemented the CalDAV standard, built on top of WebDAV. iCal Server was added in Mac OS X Server 10.5, and was also released under the open-source Apache License 2.0 as Darwin Calendar Server.

 The server, named "caldavd", is a daemon background service.
 It has been ported to non-Apple computer platforms.
 It is currently possible to install it on FreeBSD and several flavours of Linux.
 The server uses an SQL database for storage of calendar data.

 iChat Server

 iChat Server is an XMPP server that was added in Mac OS X Server 10.4, and was upgraded to version 2 with the release of Mac OS X 10.5 Server in October 2007. iChat Server was originally based on jabberd 1.4.3 and is named after Apple's iChat online chat client software.
 Version 2 of the software is based on jabberd2 2.0s9 and supports server federation, which allows chat clients to talk directly with other systems that support XMPP.
 It also supports server-based chat archiving.

+Wiki Server

+Wiki Server was a set of services which have shipped with all versions of Mac OS X Server since v10.5 until macOS High Sierra.
+Mac OS X Server includes web-based Wiki, Weblog, Calendaring, and Contact services.
+Additionally, it includes a Cocoa application called Directory which allows directory viewing as well as enabling of group services.

+Server 5.7.1, the version aligned with macOS 10.14 and released on September 30, 2018, removed the Wiki Server functionality from Server.app.